Related professional experience

 “We were the first non-white and the first non-English-speaking children in the school district,” she says.
 “I saw firsthand how children become racialized beings.
 I was placed in special education in third grade with children who had physical and cognitive disabilities.
-I was one of many children who come to this country who are mislabeled and misdiagnosed.”
+I was one of many immigrant children who are mislabeled and misdiagnosed.”

 Those childhood experiences — combined with a passion for early childhood education and a background in science — continue to shape her work.
-As an Erikson Institute faculty member, she prepares teachers and child life professionals to work with families that represent many different cultural traditions, stressing that approaching culture and language as strengths can help lead to better outcomes for children.
+As an Erikson Institute faculty member, she prepares our students to work with families that represent many different cultural traditions, stressing that approaching culture and language as strengths can help lead to better outcomes for children.

 Throughout her career, she has worked with teachers — many in the Chicago Public Schools — to improve their practice and better meet the needs of their students.
-Prior joining Erikson, she focused on helping first-year teachers in Chicago build a framework that would support both academic success and healthy behavior in their students.
+Prior to joining Erikson, she focused on helping first-year teachers in CPS build a framework that would support both academic success and social and emotional development in their students.

-Dr. Hadi-Tabassum’s research has also focused on the intersection of race, culture, and language in the classroom.
-Her first book, “Language, Space, and Power: A Critical Look at Bilingual Education,” published in 2006, is an ethnographic study of dual-language classrooms at a New York City school that takes a child’s perspective on language.
-Currently, she is finishing a new book that examines race relations in a suburban Chicago school district that is undergoing a demographic shift from black to Latino.
+Dr. Hadi-Tabassum’s research focuses on the intersection of race, culture, and language.
+Her first book, “Language, Space, and Power: A Critical Look at Bilingual Education,” is an ethnographic study of dual-language classrooms at a New York City school.
+Currently, she is finishing a new book that examines race relations in a suburban Chicago school district that is undergoing a demographic shift.

 “What I love about Erikson’s faculty and staff is that they are looking at the practical implications of their research in the schools,” she says.
 “All the faculty make a concerted effort to be on the ground, in the field — that’s really different from any other place.”